cuhHub/Noir/docs/tutorials/services.md

 ### :ServiceStart()

-Optionally, we can add another method to our service called `ServiceStart` which is called when the service is started by Noir.
+Optionally, we can add another method to our service called `ServiceStart` which is called when the service is started by Noir which happens straight after the `Noir.Started` event is fired.

 <pre class="language-lua" data-title="MyService.lua" data-line-numbers data-full-width="false"><code class="lang-lua"><strong>function MyService:ServiceStart()
-</strong>    Noir.Callbacks:Connect("onPlayerJoin", function()
+</strong>    Noir.Callbacks:Connect("onPlayerJoin", function(...)
         server.announce("Server", "A player joined!")
     end)
 end